Stress-Free Tips on How to Pack for a Move

 Use everything you have in your pantry and fridge

 To save money on food costs before your move date, check what’s in your pantry, refrigerator and other storage containers.
 Cook and eat them so there’s little to no food that you need to get rid of.
 If you wish, you can donate non-perishable food to your local food bank.
+Check our article about moving the fridge.

 Last-Minute Moving Hacks